awsdocs/amazon-redshift-management-guide/doc_source/serverless-snapshots-recovery.md

 1. Choose **Save changes**\.

-For more information about snapshots on provisioned clusters, see [Amazon Redshift snapshots](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-snapshots.html) in the *Amazon Redshift Cluster Management Guide*\.
+For more information about snapshots on provisioned clusters, see [Amazon Redshift snapshots](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-snapshots.html) in the *Amazon Redshift Management Guide*\.

 ### Recovery points<a name="serverless-recovery-point"></a>

-Recovery points are created for your Amazon Redshift Serverless instance every 30 minutes and saved for 24 hours\.
+Recovery points in Amazon Redshift Serverless are created every 30 minutes and saved for 24 hours\.

 On the Amazon Redshift Serverless console, choose **Data backup** to manage recovery points\.
 You can do the following operations:
 + Restore a recovery point to a serverless namespace\.